Last Updated on 28 November 2025 by Cycloscope

 Road conditions at Sani Top – Lesotho side

-We started our morning in St. James Lodge, so a few km from the tarred crossroad in the village of Rafolatsane.
-Here there’s a steep up and down to the river on a decently bumpy road.
-From the crossroad at 2113 meters, the road climbs quite softly to 2600 meters in 20 km.
-The scenery here is nice but definitely not the most impressive of Lesotho, overall a pleasant ride in a sparsely populated area of Lesotho.
+From the crossroads at 2113 meters, the road climbs quite gently to 2600 meters over 20 km.
+The scenery here is lovely, but definitely not the most impressive in Lesotho.
+Overall, it’s a pleasant ride in a sparsely populated area of Lesotho.
 You’ll pass a local homestay.

-At the 20th kilometer, the inclines get steeper while the road winds through a shallow canyon getting nicer and nicer until the highest point at 3240 meters.
-Here there’s a nice wide view and a series of steep switchbacks going down 400 meters in 3km.
-The road then goes straight through the highlands, passing the tiny hamlet of Sani Top, this is one of the coldest areas in Southern Africa (records at about -20C in winter).
+At the 20th kilometer, the inclines get steeper while the road winds through a shallow canyon, getting nicer and nicer until the highest point at 3240 meters.
+Here, there’s a nice broad view and a series of steep switchbacks that descend 400 meters over 3km.

 Sani Pass – the no man’s land between the borders

-Being between two borders, you will see no shepherds here, and no people besides the tourists going up and down, it’s a very safe area for free camping, although there are not many flat spots.
+Being between two borders, you will see no shepherds here, and no people besides the tourists going up and down; it’s a very safe area for free camping, although there are not many flat spots.

 This whole section has a total elevation gain of about 900 meters in about 8km.